CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/03 - Data Enrichment.md

 3. Select the **Create new Connection** radio button.

-4. In the screen below, we need to enter the connection details for the ADLS Gen2 shortcut.
+4. In the following screen, we need to enter the connection details for the **ADLS Gen2** shortcut.

    ![task-1.3-ext-shortcut11.png](../media/lakehouse4.png)

-5. Paste the below endpoint  under the URL field.
+5. Paste the following endpoint under the URL field:

    **URL:** <inject key="StorageEndpoint" enableCopy="true"/>